openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 ### `ImportNetworkImpl()`

-The importing network mechanism allows to import a previously exported hardware-specific graph and wrap it using an [ExecutableNetwork](@ref executable_network) object.
-This functionality is useful if hardware-specific graph compilation takes significant time and/or cannot be done on a target host device due to other reasons.
+The importing network mechanism allows to import a previously exported backend specific graph and wrap it using an [ExecutableNetwork](@ref executable_network) object.
+This functionality is useful if backend specific graph compilation takes significant time and/or cannot be done on a target host device due to other reasons.

 **Implementation details:** The base plugin class InferenceEngine::InferencePluginInternal implements InferenceEngine::InferencePluginInternal::ImportNetwork